 WRITER / DIRECTOR / EDITOR

-Lucy Suess, born in Santa Cruz, California, grew up in the Far North of New Zealand.
+Lucy was born in Santa Cruz, California and grew up in the Far North of New Zealand.
 Lucy graduated from the University of Auckland with a Bachelors of Arts in Film.
 SHADOW CUT is Lucy’s debut film and received funding and support from the New Zealand Film Commission.

 Lucy currently resides in New York City.

-Johnny Lyon, born in Auckland, New Zealand, graduated from the University of Auckland with a Bachelors of Arts in Film and a Bachelors of Commerce in Marketing.
+Johnny, born and raised in Auckland, New Zealand, graduated from the University of Auckland with a Bachelors of Arts in Film and a Bachelors of Commerce in Marketing.
 Johnny has directed and produced many New Zealand on Air music videos, content for New Zealand television shows like TV3's Jono & Ben as well as commercial content for global brands including MTV, TBWA and Nickelodeon and international events such as the Frankfurt Bookfair.

 Johnny currently resides in New York City.